gabek/vadeo/README.md

 1. A background video you want to loop.
 1. `ffmpeg` to be [installed](https://ffmpeg.org/download.html) on your system.

+## Install

+1. Visit the releases page to download a version for your platform.
+1. `tar xvf vadeo_vx.x.x-version.tar.gz`
+1. `./vadeo`
 ## Setup

 1. Copy your logo to `logo.png`.
 Resize it and add transparency as needed.